More Than Just the Baby Blues

 Get the support of your partner, and ask for help with cooking, cleaning, and taking care of the baby.
 And don't be afraid to speak up when you feel overwhelmed.

 Getting help for postpartum depression starts with recognizing the symptoms, and then realizing that you are not alone.
-If you or a loved one is living with postpartum depression, seek advice from your doctor right away.
+If you or a loved one is living with postpartum depression, seek advice from your health care provider right away.